droxer/SRL-Agents/README.md

 # SRL-Agents

 SRL-Agents is a LangGraph playground for building Self-Regulated Learning (SRL) agents.
-Each run walks through SRL's core loop—Forethought, Performance, and Self-Reflection—via specialized graph nodes (Forethought → Actor → Reflector → Critic → Store).
+Each run walks through SRL's core loop—Forethought, Performance, and Self-Reflection—via specialized graph nodes (Forethought → Web Search → Actor → Reflector → Critic → Store).
 Use it to prototype metacognitive coaching strategies, remediation flows, or study companions that learn from prior mistakes.

 ## Prerequisites